 Below: A root section of a young plant.

 Eloise Butler introduced Horseflyweed to the Garden in 1913 with plants obtained from Kelsey's Nursery in North Carolina.
+Additional plants were added in 1916, '26, '30, and '32.
 Martha Crone planted it in 1950 with plants from Lounsberry in Ashford, IL, and 1951 with plants from Robbins Blue Ridge Nursery, and sowed seeds in 1953.
 Horseflyweed is native to a triangular section of the entire eastern U.S. from the coast inward, starting with Georgia in the south then Northwestward to Tennessee, Illinois and Iowa and Wisconsin.
 It is not considered today to be native to Minnesota as there was only one historical collection of the plant from Lake City MN in 1882.
 It is also known in Ontario.